domimaller/bitrise-homework/README.md

 Error handling could be enhanced in both backend service and executor agents.
 It could involve introducing retries, fallback mechanism or re-queuing tasks if an executions fails.

 #### Security
 Authentication and authorization could be implemented for API endpoints.
-On container orchestration platforms it is fairly easy to integrate gateways for ingress controllers where authentication/authorization plugins are highly available.
-Also, it could be considered to user TLS in inter-service communication if packets could reach public space.
+On container orchestration platforms it is possible to integrate gateways for ingress controllers where authentication/authorization plugins are fairly easy to set up.
+Also, it could be considered to use TLS in inter-service communication if packets could reach public space.
 User API request for creating and reading tasks could potentially come from public space so TLS would be a must for ingress communication and responses and for egress in case backend would send out notifications or other kind of requests in an improved version.

 #### Resilience
 Evaluate push-based models using message broker like RabbitMQ to further improve task distribution and real-time processing.

 #### Configuration management
-In current version there not so many configurations in services that could be changed but in future versions it might be desired to utilize a centralized configuration management tool where service configurations could be set.
+In current version there are not so many configurations in the services that could be dynamically changed but in future versions it might be desired to utilize a centralized configuration management tool where service configurations could be set.
 Using the app for specific set of tasks would also require a dedicated config set.

 #### CI/CD solutions